Former German Chancellor Helmut Kohl dies

 Berlin (CNN)German statesman Helmut Kohl, the architect of German reunification after the end of the Cold War, has died, his Christian Democratic Union party announced with a memorial message Friday.
 He was 87.

+Kohl served as chancellor for 16 years -- from 1982 to 1998 -- and was Germany's longest-serving leader since 1945.
 He worked tirelessly for the reunification of West and East Germany, the countries separated in the ashes of World War II.

 "Helmut's death hurts me deeply," European Commission Chairman Jean-Claude Juncker said in a Twitter post.
 "My mentor, my friend, the very essence of Europe, he will be greatly, greatly missed."